Skip to main content

 Statins

-Statins lower your risk of heart attack and stroke, by reducing your cholesterol levels.
+Statins are a type of medicine that help lower cholesterol and reduce the risk of heart attack or stroke.
 Read about the types of statins, how they work and their side effects.

 How do they work?